 Variations:

-- Gluten-free: If you want to make them gluten-free, be sure to use gluten-free breadcrumbs (instead of panko) and oats.
+- Gluten-free: If you want to make them gluten-free, be sure to use gluten-free breadcrumbs.

 - Use different kinds of cheese: You can change it up by using shredded cheddar or parmesan instead of feta cheese.
 I promise parmesan zucchini bites are just as good as its version with feta cheese.